chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 - Boun steadily brings the tattered Shrimporium towards some meagre docks
 - Raya: “It’s already noon?”
 	- Sisu: “Yeah, lunch is ready.”
-	- Raya: “I’ve always woke myself before sunrise.
-But for the first time in years, I’m waking up to voices other than Tuk-Tuk.
+	- Raya: “I’ve always woken myself before sunrise.
+But for the first time in *years*, I’m waking up to voices other than Tuk-Tuk.
 I feel safe.
 On a boat.”
 	- Sisu nods over to Boun
 - Raya walks up to him.
-“Thanks for saving me...
-I’m sorry about the Shrimp-aquarium.”
+“Thanks for saving me… I’m sorry about the Shrimp-aquarium.”
-	- Boun corrects, “Shrimp-O-rium.”
+	- “Shrimp-O-rium.”
 	- Raya, “Sorry.
 For assuming the worst of you.
 And for what happened to your family.”
 	- Boun, “That’s Kumandra, I guess.”
 - “It doesn’t have to be.
 Boun, would you still be willing to take us to Talon — I’ll buy your boat repairs… do you trust me?”
 	- “No.”
 	- Sigh.
 Raya nods in acceptance.
 She opens her mouth--
 	- Boun: “No, not *yet*.
-Maybe in time.
-Besides, the boat needs repairs.”
+Maybe, in time.
+Besides, the ship needs repairs.”
 	- Raya: “*Gus-gus*, captain.
 Let’s sail.”
 	- Sisu smiles.